HJandu/pandas-challenge/README.md

 ---

-### Analysis
+### <ins>Analysis</ins>

-1) looking at the school performances based on average Spending Ranges, we can see that children who fell in the less than $585 spending range, scored higher results in comparision to those children who had a budget in the range of $645 - 680.
+1) Looking at the school performances based on average Spending Ranges, we can see that children who fell in the less than $585 spending range, scored higher results in comparision to those children who had a budget in the range of $645 - 680.

 2) Schools with less than 1000 students performed better in their Maths and Reading, compared to school that had more than 2000 students.
 The performance of Schools that had less than 2000 students, were very close in figures to schools with less than 1000 students.